From 3-5 June 2015, international

 hinterlands, and to better understand how communities see the social

-function of land
+function of land and how

 there can be stronger policy protections and responses.